ampleforth/AIPs/AIPs/aip-5.md

 ### Motivation for Symmetry

 A supply policy is asymmetric if the speed of contraction is not equal to the speed of expansion, given identical but opposite changes in relative demand.
-In the case of Ampleforth, the protocol current experiences much slower contraction than expansion.
+In the case of Ampleforth, the protocol currently experiences much slower contraction than expansion.
 Consider the example of an alternating series below:

 **_Alternating Series Example_**